-Tax Payable = Domestic Output-[Input VAT for Total Purchases - Non-Refundable VAT]

-Non-refundable VAT = Export Sales x [VAT Rate - Refund Rate]

-Refundable VAT = Export Sales x Refund Rate
+Tax Payable = Domestic Output - [Input VAT for Total Purchases - Non-refundable VAT] Non-refundable VAT = Export Sales x [VAT Rate - Refund Rate] Refundable VAT = Export Sales x Refund Rate

 Note that the rebate rate for certain goods can be less than the VAT rate, which means that the full amount paid as VAT on exported goods will not be refunded.
-To understand the process of the VAT rebate calculation, see the following example.
-The VAT and the rebate rate are 17%.
+To understand the process of the VAT rebate calculation, see the following example:

+In the above example, the VAT and the rebate rate are both 16%.
 The tax payable is negative, meaning that it will be refunded up to the amount of refundable VAT.